dripdropdr/crop_disease_classification/README.md

 <pre><code>python predict.py --batch_size {batch_size} --workers {data_worker} --resdir {output_directory}</code></pre>
 <br>
-When training Vision Transformer, we use jx_vit_base_p16_224-80ecf9dd.pth pretrained model on ImaegNet-21K
+When training Vision Transformer, we use jx_vit_base_p16_224-80ecf9dd.pth pretrained model on ImaegNet-21K We cannot find the pretrained model that trained with the crop & disease data which similar with our tasks, so we used this to get general features
 <br>
 To get pretrained model : https://www.kaggle.com/datasets/abhinand05/vit-base-models-pretrained-pytorch
 <br>